ITstreet1/WHITEBoard-Saola/README.md

 *esptool.py --chip esp32s2 --port COM7 --baud 921600 write_flash -z 0x000 C:\{location}adafruit-circuitpython-espressif_saola1_wroom-en_US-6.3.0.bin*

 Here you should use the appropriate COM port and appropriate path to a downloaded file.
 The name of the file might not be as the one here.
 A version of the software will change in time to come.
 After successfully uploaded CircuitPython unplugs Saola and plugs it again, this time through the OTG port.
-Saola will mount as a drive CIRCUITPYTHON.
+Saola will mount as a drive CIRCUITPY.

 The next steps are to use your favorite CircuitPython editor and program this board.
 I use MU (codewith.mu).
 Select WHITEBoard Saola in MU by clicking Mode and Adafruit CircuitPython.
 The name of a code to works automatically has to be code.py.
 When done, just press Save, and Saola will automatically start running the code.